Plan hybrid connectivity between Skype for Business Server and Teams

 You can use only a single tenant for a hybrid configuration with your on-premises deployment.

-Azure Active Directory Connect to synchronize your on-premises directory with Microsoft 365.
-For more information, see Azure AD Connect: Accounts and permissions.
+Microsoft Entra Connect to synchronize your on-premises directory with Microsoft 365.
+For more information, see Microsoft Entra Connect: Accounts and permissions.

 Skype for Business Server administrative tools.
 These are required to move users from on-premises to the cloud.
 These tools must be installed on a server with access to both on-premises deployment and the internet.